Regulatory Impact Analysis (RIA)

 Cabinet’s requirements for impact analysis are set out in full in a Cabinet circular, which also gives effect to the government’s expectations for good regulatory practice.

-Cabinet circular: Impact Analysis Requirementsopen_in_new
+Cabinet circular: Impact Analysis Requirementsopen_in_new - This circular is in force until 30 June 2026.

 Government expectations for good regulatory practice (268 KB, Pdf)